 It will take the adult longer to bond with you than a puppy.
 Your adult may actually need more attention from you than a puppy, who comes at a much more "programmable" and "new relationship ready" stage of life.
 In order to bond with an adult Poodle, you need to commit to actually doing things with your dog with active interaction, for a good period of time every day.
 And while it was no doubt potty trained in some fashion in its prior life, that does not necessarily translate into being potty trained in your house.

 Finally, please do not acquire an adult dog because you would like to be able to leave it alone in the house for more hours in the day than a puppy could handle.
 Your new adult dog will need your attention just as much or more, for a significant period of time.
 Poodles are particularly prone to separation anxiety.

 So please do think about these issues when making the decision as to what is the best age dog for you.

-As Rescue Coordinator for the Columbia Poodle Club, I hear from people needing to find a home for an adult Poodle.
+As Rescue Coordinator for the Columbia Poodle Club, I am occasionally asked to assist in finding a new home for an adult Poodle.
 I do forward these contacts to everyone who has emailed me in the last year looking for an adult, and sometimes will list them on this page.
 Occasionally we are contacted by shelters when they get in a purebred Poodle, to assist with fostering and rehoming.
 Usually we find good homes in a few days.
 Decent adults go fast in the Northwest . . .

 And once in a great while we place a puppy of ours with a family that due to totally unanticipated circumstances, cannot keep the dog.
 We of course take them back, and work to find them a great new home.